Dileep-github/DS-Engineer/README.md

 ## Datasources :
 1.world-countries.json ->has geospatial information of all the countries

-2.indicators.csv->all countries indicators
+2.Indicators.parquet->all countries indicators

 ## Instructions:
 1.for indicator  Life expectancy of female ->search on indicator column with 'Life expectancy at birth'

 2.Visvualize for year 2013

-3.Countrycode on indicators.csv can be compared against world-countries.json.featue.id
+3.Countrycode on Indicators.parquet can be compared against world-countries.json.featue.id

 4.you can use any geospaitial libararies for making the visuvalization with maps